 Within a workplace, your personal-professional development must include a focus on supporting the organization.
 It is excellent when you want to improve yourself, and those are personal development areas.
-When listing these areas on a performance appraisal, you need to show the connection to the organization and how when you improve these areas; it will help your career and the organization.
+When listing these areas on a performance appraisal, you need to show the connection to the organization and how it will help your career and the organization when you improve these areas.

 How do determine personal-professional development areas:

 Recently I worked with a team in this area.
 Below is how we set up the development areas and how each person documented their personal-professional development areas.

 It is best to email or share these questions and think about your answers.
 It is even better if you write down your responses.

 - What are my best hopes for my role and future within this company?